cilium/cilium/Documentation/helm-values.rst

      - ``1``
    * - clustermesh.apiserver.resources
      - Resource requests and limits for the clustermesh-apiserver
      - object
      - ``{}``
+   * - clustermesh.apiserver.securityContext
+     - Security context to be added to clustermesh-apiserver containers
+     - object
+     - ``{}``
    * - clustermesh.apiserver.service.annotations